 Dennis Telas asked Peggy Sullivan if she was going to have the same issues with separate systems as she stated for the discipline data reporting changes involving the addition of the Primary Disability Code, Multiply Disabled Code, and LEP Indicator Code to the Student Discipline Incident Association Complex.
 Peggy stated that the student restraint reporting is integrated in the student information system and is not tracked in a separate system.

-Dara Fuller made a motion to, for the 2016-2017 school year, restore the Primary Disability Code to the student restraint data by adding the Primary Disability Code to the Student Restraint Event Complex.
-Brenda Padalecki seconded the motion and the motion passed unanimously.
+ITF made a recommendation to, for the 2016-2017 school year, restore the Primary Disability Code to the student restraint data by adding the Primary Disability Code to the Student Restraint Event Complex.